 You can clone and customize these dashboards to visualize data from SQL Server alongside metrics from related systems.
 Custom dashboards can tell you at a glance when something in your infrastructure needs attention.
 Here we’ve created a screenboard that compares two timeseries graphs for a single host: batch requests per second and T-SQL compilations per second.

 We can already see an issue: T-SQL batch compilations regularly approach the number of batch requests, which we know from Part 1 suggests that our batches are not benefiting from caching.
 We’ll want to consider taking steps like specifying parameters to make execution plans within the cache more reusable.

 You can use Datadog distributed tracing and application performance monitoring (APM) to visualize requests in detailed flame graphs and generate latency, error, and throughput statistics for your applications.
-The Agent has built-in tracing support for common web frameworks and libraries in Ruby, Python, Go, and Java, including popular ORMs for SQL Server.
+The Agent has built-in tracing support for common web frameworks and libraries in a growing number of languages, including popular ORMs for SQL Server.

 In this example, we’ll be tracing requests to SQL Server within a Ruby on Rails application using Datadog’s tracing library.
 Links to similar libraries for other languages are available in the Datadog documentation.

 To start tracing requests to SQL Server, make sure the Datadog Agent is installed on your application’s host.
 In the

 apm_config section of your Datadog configuration file, located at C:\ProgramData\Datadog\datadog.yaml, set

 true.
 Follow the steps in our documentation to install the